Ad Santel: Rivalry with the Kodokan

 As the Kodokan school did not send more challengers, Santel decided to travel to Japan to challenge them in their own ground.
 He assembled a team with fellow wrestlers Henry Weber and Manjiro "Matty" Matsuda, the latter being a judo black belt who had turned to catch wrestling years before.
 Their travel was possible thanks to Kodokan member Heita Okabe, who helped to host a series of matches between Santel's team and the Kodokan.
-Though Kano refused to sanction the event and threatened his students with expulsion if they fought, six of them accepted the challenge nonetheless, among them 5th degree black belts Hikoo Shoji and Reijiro Nakata.
+Though Kano refused to sanction the event and threatened his students with expulsion if they fought.
+However in 1921, six of them accepted the challenge nonetheless, among them 5th degree black belts Hikoo Shoji and Reijiro Nakata.
 It was decided the bouts would be contested under neutral rules that demanded judogi jackets yet allowed all sorts of holds.
 In front of a crowd of 10.000 at the Yasukuni shrine, Santel defeated Nagata by TKO after a devastating headlock, and the next day he had a 60 minutes draw with Shoji, who left the mat so battered that Santel himself had to help him out of the arena.
 Later, Santel would defeat another judoka, Hitoshi Shimizu, to avenge Shimizu's victory over Weber.
+Teiji Kojima stated that the tournament was a genuine competition with no fixed matches.

 The impact of these performances on Japan was immense.
 The Japanese were fascinated by the submissions taught in catch wrestling, and Japanese fighters traveled to Europe in order to either participate in various tournaments or to learn catch wrestling at European schools such as Billy Riley's school in Wigan, UK.
 Okabe and the judo challengers were effectively expelled from Kodokan, but some of them followed Santel to the United States to train with him, among them Hikoo Shoji, who became a freestyle wrestling pioneer in Japan.

 In 1925, Santel faced a new judoka, this time Tsutao Higami, a 165-pound lighter but highly renowned groundwork expert who had trained under Ito and Miyake.
 The match had two falls as in professional wrestling and was refereed by judoka Hiroshi Kitayama.
 Santel won the first fall, scoring a takedown and transitioning into a neckscissors hold that choked Higami out.
 After being revived, Higami proceeded to win the second fall, going through a back and forth round and locking a juji-gatame which Kitayama called on his favor.
 With the two falls evenly scored, the match ended in a draw, although Higami decided to learn wrestling shortly after.
 In 1926, Santel would face Setsuzo Ota, drawing again.
+He also drew with judoka and sumotori Shikina Oki in 1933.